-Chionodoxa luciliae or also called Boissier’s Glory of the Snow or Lucile’s Glory of the Snow is a perennial bulb.
-It has blue flowers in early spring and is native to western Turkey and part of the Asparagaceae family of plants.
+Chionodoxa luciliae is a perennial bulb.
+They also call it Boissier’s Glory of the Snow or Lucile’s Glory of the Snow.
+It grows blue flowers in early spring.
+It is native to western Turkey.
+Chionodoxa luciliae is part of the Asparagaceae family of plants.

-It was named after Lucille Boissier’s wife of the well-known botanist Pierre Edmond Boissier 1810-1885).
-Chionodoxa luciliae flowers are blue and star-shaped with a white center and they usually appear on clusters of two or three flowers on a leafless stem.
+It was named after Lucille Boissier.
+She is the wife of the well-known botanist Pierre Edmond Boissier (1810-1885).
+Chionodoxa luciliae flowers are blue and star-shaped with a white center.
+The flowers usually grow on clusters of two or three flowers on a leafless stem.

-Chionodoxa luciliae can be planted in the sun or partial shade in well-drained soil.
-They grow to about 15 cm but you should plant them about 7 cm deep.
+Grow Chionodoxa luciliae in the sun or partial shade.
+Plant it in well-drained soil.
+They grow to about 15cm or 6in, but you should plant them about 7 cm or 3in deep.